DependableSystemsLab/OneOS/README.md

 ~$ npm explore -g oneos -- npm run reset-fs mongodb://localhost:27017/oneos-fs
 ```

 The above command will spawn a new shell in the newly installed `oneos` directory (in the global `node_modules` directory), then run the `reset-fs` script which will initialize the OneOS file system by populating the MongoDB database it uses as a storage backend.
-There is a possibility the script may fail the first time you run the command (because it does not handle the case where the `oneos-fs` database does not exist); in this case, just run the above command again and it should work.
+There is a possibility the script may fail the first time you run the command (because currently it does not handle the case where the `oneos-fs` database does not exist); in this case, just run the above command again and it should work.

 After this, follow the next steps to [configure the OneOS Runtimes](#configuration).

-#### from Github
+#### Install from Github

 If you want to just download this repository and install it, then you can enter the following: